8B. BAVARIAN'S TV & RADIO SHOWS

 Featuring Bud Abbott and Lou Costello, this show was syndicated on 40 local stations from the fall of 1952 to the spring of 1954.
 Bavarian sponsored this program during that time.
-This was the most popular comedy duos of the 1940s and early 1950s.
-They performed on Broadway in the late 1930s and had their own radio show in the 1940s.
-They also appeared in numerous films beginning in the early 1940s until 1955.
-They also began appearing on televisioin in 1951.
+Abbott and Costello were the most popular comedy duo of the 1940s and early 1950s.
+They also performed on Broadway in the late 1930s and had their own radio show in the 1940s.
+They appeared in numerous films beginning in the early 1940s until 1955 and also began acting on television in 1951.
 They are best known for one of the most famous comedy routines of all time, "Who's on First?"
 It was first performed in vaudeville and then on radio on the Kate Smith show, in 1938.

 My Favorite Story with Adolphe Menjou